ReScience/MLRC/README.md

 In the `journal` folder of your paper, first remove the default `metadata.tex` file.
 Then, run `make` to compile.
 You should get the output `article.pdf` to be nicely formatted in the ReScience styles.

+#### :warning: Common Compilation Issues

+- Please do not import `xcolor` in your `packages.tex`, as rescience.cls already imports this package
+- Please remove the import of `fontenc` from your `packages.tex`.
+ReScience uses custom fonts, which breaks when fontenc is loaded on top of it.
+(Check [#4](https://github.com/ReScience/RC-2020/issues/4) for more discussion)

 ### Step 5: Submit a PR

 Once your compilation is ready, open a Pull Request (PR) to the repository with your files.
 Our Area Chairs will then review and accept the submission, and proceed towards obtaining the journal metadata.